-Popjournalism is a digital magazine about media and pop culture, targeting an educated Canadian audience.
+Popjournalism is a digital magazine and podcast about media and pop culture, targeting an educated Canadian audience.

 Popjournalism is edited by experienced journalist Robert J. Ballantyne.
 Moving forward, we will feature fully referenced articles so that readers will continue to trust our original, insightful content.